mutant-ws/next/README.md

 ## Cookies

 * `mutant` - Unique client id.
-Changes only if manualy deleted.
+Changes only if manually deleted.

-## With every event
+## Collected data

-We automatically collect the following data with every event.
+Beside any data send explicitly by you, we also automatically collect the following data with every event.

 * Screen size: width and height of viewport and screen
 * User agent
 * URL
-* Referer
+* Referrer
 * IP
 * Timestamp